Elana Dykewomon

 Elana Dykewomon (October 11, 1949 – August 7, 2022) was an American lesbian activist, author, editor, and teacher.
-She was a recipient of the Lambda Literary Award for Lesbian Fiction.
+She was a recipient of the Lambda Literary Award for the Lesbian Fiction category.

 Early life and education

 Dykewomon was born Elana Michelle Nachman in Manhattan to middle class Jewish parents; her mother was a researcher and librarian, and her father was a lawyer.
 She was raised in a Zionist household, and her father fought in Israel's War of Independence.
 She and her family moved from Long Island, New York to Puerto Rico when she was eight.

 Dykewomon had a difficult childhood as she struggled with her sexuality and frequently fought with her parents.
 She recalled being molested by a worker at the local San Juan hotel.
 At around 11 or 12, she attempted suicide and was consequently sent to a residential center in New York for treatment then later to Johns Hopkins Hospital in Baltimore because of another attempt.
 In her later teen years, she lived in a halfway house and attended various boarding schools, including Windsor Mountain School.

 She studied fine art at Reed College in Portland, Oregon, earned a Bachelor of Fine Arts in creative writing from the California Institute of Arts in 1971, and her Master of Fine Arts from San Francisco State University in 1997.